Igor

 One-command installer for macOS/Linux (Bash)

-The GitHub Actions workflow that powers Igor (from dimagi/open-chat-studio)
+The GitHub Actions workflow that powers Igor (generic for Node/JS/TS, maintained by ai-foundry)

 GitHub issue template that appears in the 'New Issue' picker (recommended)